 As such, awareness days like World Hand Hygiene Day and Global Handwashing Day often focus on funding and improving such facilities.
 Although they focus on the importance of hand hygiene on an individual level, the message from these awareness days stretches far beyond simply washing your hands!

-In addition, there are many shocking statistics about hand hygiene even in high-income countries, so it would be wrong to generalise this as a low- and middle-income nations' problem.
+In addition, there are many shocking statistics about hand hygiene even in high-income countries, so it would be wrong to generalise this as a problem exclusive to low- and middle-income nations.

 Days like World Patient Safety Day also touch on hand hygiene within and on top of their broader message and focus.

 What does the data say about the impact of handwashing on healthcare outcomes?

 There is overwhelming scientific evidence that hand hygiene is the single most effective action in preventing the spread of infection.
 Alongside access to safe vaccinations, access to clean water and handwashing facilities can potentially save millions of lives worldwide every year.

 Ahead of World Hand Hygiene Day 2021, the WHO highlighted the following vital statistics: